limengwsu/Thylakoid_VD/README.md

 Python 3.7, Text editor Spyder 4.0.0 or above recommended The code has been tested last time in Python 3.7.
 It should also work in any Python 3 environments.
+Besides, ImageJ or Fiji software was used to generate "x,y data" from TEM images.

 ####====Input and Output====####